abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - [SOFA Main Reference](https://github.com/lnis-uofu/SOFA)
 ### The following eFPGA (Embedded FPGA) IPs are supported by this repository:
 - Architecture description file: Using the VTR project and the OpenFPGA project, users can examine architecture specifics and test architecture evaluation.
-- Fabrication-ready GDSII layouts: Users can integrate to their chip designs.
+- Fabrication-ready GDSII layouts: Users can integrate them into their chip designs.
 - Post-layout Verilog Netlists: Users can run HDL simulations on the eFPGA IPs to validate their applications.
 - Benchmark suites: An example benchmarking suite with which users can run quick examples on the eFPGA IPs
-- Documentation: Datasheets for each eFPGA IPs downto circuit-level details
+- Documentation: Datasheets for each eFPGA IPs down to circuit-level details

 ### Resource Utilization of HD eFPGA
 ![Screenshot (2109)](https://user-images.githubusercontent.com/120498080/208286236-582cb3e7-4223-475e-b94b-88bf657fd7cf.png)

 ## <h1 id="header-4_2">Running SOFA to design a counter</h1>
-First I started with a **design of a counter in SOFA** and then I will use a design of RISC-V processor called RVMyth in SOFA
+First I started with a **design of a counter in SOFA** and then I will use a design of a RISC-V processor called RVMyth in SOFA
 ### Installing and Running SOFA
-- Go to the directory in which SOFA is installed and use `git clone https://github.com/lnis-uofu/SOFA.git` (here all the files are pre available from SOFA)
+- Go to the directory in which SOFA is installed and use `git clone https://github.com/lnis-uofu/SOFA.git` (where all the files are pre-available from SOFA)
-- Our working directoy in `Desktop/Day4_counter/SOFA/`
+- Our working directory in `Desktop/Day4_counter/SOFA/`
 - Then open `Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/config/task_simulation.conf` which contains all the path information about .yml .openfgpa .xml counter.v etc files, and set the correct locations.
-- Now open `Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/generate_testbench.openfpga` which is a Shell Script goin to call of invoke VPR tool.
+- Now open `Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/generate_testbench.openfpga` which is a Shell Script going to call of invoking VPR tool.
-- Then the architecture file is available under the `Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/arch/vpr_arch.xml` which tool is going to use and it give overview of how many LUTs, FF, etc are used.
+- Then the architecture file is available under the `Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/arch/vpr_arch.xml` which tool is going to use and it gives an overview of how many LUTs, FF, etc are used.
 - Then `vim ~/.bashrc` and give the correct location where VTR_ROOT, OPENFPGA and VIVADO is installed.
 ```
 export VTR_ROOT=/home/kunalg123/Desktop/vtr-verilog-to-routing